 I love strolling around Buckhon and enjoying street’s view of korean-wooden old houses.
 At some private Hanok, I always spot some keep silence notice at its door and that’s enough understandable since most of tourist usually very enthusiast.
 Honestly, I also admire those households which could managed to live there since those streets always full of people.
 Beside those old houses, I also spotted some cute things during my time at Buckhon such as a traditional mail box until spiderman, LOL.

 Since Buckhon‘s location is enough high from its surrounding, it also give beautiful view during autumn whereas I spotted Samcheongdong gil road and its cafes from above.
-Anyway, the last pic from this post was taken between Buckhon and Samcheondong alley, it’s small street but if you look carefully, you could spotted a fake cherry blossom at the background which became the location of Grim Reaper and Sunny did their first kiss at Goblin, so when I see that cherry-blossom kissing scene, I was like, I’ve been there too!
+Anyway, the last pic from this post was taken between Buckhon and Samcheondong alley, it’s an usual small street but if you look carefully, you could spotted a fake cherry blossom at the background alley which later on, became the location of Grim Reaper and Sunny did their first kiss at Goblin drama, so imagine my surprised when I see that cherry-blossom kissing scene, I was like, I’ve been there too!

 37, Gyedong-gil, Jongno-gu, Seoul